 Coriander seeds can help lower blood sugar levels.
 They achieve this by improving the function of the pancreatic beta cells (cells that release insulin and regulate blood sugar levels) (5).

 Other studies also validate the use of coriander seeds for managing diabetes.
 In a rat study, the extracts of coriander seeds not only regularized blood sugar levels but also improved other factors associated with metabolic syndrome (6).

-Regular intake of coriander seeds can also reduce the risk of cardiovascular complications associated with prediabetes, type 2 diabetes, and metabolic syndrome (7).
+Regular intake of coriander seeds can also reduce the risk of cardiovascular complications associated with prediabetesi XA condition in which blood glucose levels become too high but not high enough to be categorized as type 2 diabetes. , type 2 diabetes, and metabolic syndrome (7).

 3. Enhance Digestion

 Coriander seeds have long been used as digestive stimulants (8).
 The seeds may stimulate the liver to produce and secrete concentrated bile acids.
 These acids play an important role in digestion and absorption.